Our Veterinarians

 Stacey

-Stacey lives in Danbury with her husband Steve and their four adorable cats, Brody, Stella, Addie and Hank.
+Stacey lives in Danbury with her husband Steve and their three adorable cats, Stella, Addie and Hank.